spring-media/red-sourcepoint-cmp/src/vendor-mapping/README.md

-# Static Vendor Mapping Module
+# Vendor Mapping Module

-As long as Sourcepoint doesn't provides an API for getting relationships between vendors and purposes, we need to have some kind of static mapping between these two entities.
+This module is being supposed to handle the grants-object from the result of the [getCustomVendorConsents](../sourcepoint/README.md#getcustomvendorconsents) API call.

 ## API